Websites exist to be visited, but visits can mean different things for different sites.

 4. Manual Actions

 If you see an abrupt and significant drop in your website rankings, it could indicate that Google is penalizing your site.
-Manual actions are ones that are applied by an employee rather than the result of algorithmic updates.
+Manual actions are applied manually rather than as a result of algorithmic updates.

 If your site continues to rank on other search engines like Yahoo or Bing, this is an almost sure sign that you are suffering from a Google penalty.